 Q: How long will it take after I send my What's Your Mutt kit back to get my results?

 Typically, What's Your Mutt tests will take about a month to a month and a half before results are sent.
-(Please note: Due to COVID, results may take one to two weeks later to arrive.
+(Please note: Due to COVID, results may take longer to arrive.
 Rest assured, What's Your Mutt is doing all we can to get you your results as fast as possible and we apologize for any inconvenience.)

 Q: What should I do if I never got my What's Your Mutt kit or results in the mail?